HayatoTanoue/youtube-transcript-api/README.md

 poe precommit
 ```

+## Performance

+The library now caches transcript lists and provides a `fetch_bulk` API for
+parallel retrieval.
+A `benchmark.py` script is included to measure performance
+and memory consumption.

 ## Donations

 If this project makes you happy by reducing your development time, you can make me happy by treating me to a cup of